 - 12. In order to assist in openness and accountability members shall: - (a) register in the Register of Lords' Interests all relevant interests, in order to make clear what are the interests that might reasonably be thought to influence their parliamentary actions; - (b) declare when speaking in the House, or communicating with ministers or public servants, any interest which is a relevant interest in the context of the debate or the matter under discussion; - (c) act in accordance with any rules agreed by the House in respect of financial support for members or the facilities of the House. - 13.
-The test of relevant interest is whether the interest might be thought by a reasonable member of the public to influence the way in which a member of the House of Lords discharges his or her parliamentary duties: in the case
+The test of relevant interest is whether the interest might be thought by a reasonable member of the public to influence the way in which a member of the House of Lords discharges his or her parliamentary duties: in the case of registration, the member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion.

-See Appendix A.
+I See Appendix A.

-- of registration, the member's parliamentary duties in general; in the case of declaration, his or her duties in respect of the particular matter under discussion. - 14.
-The test of relevant interest is therefore not whether a member's actions in Parliament will be influenced by the interest, but whether a reasonable member of the public might think that this would be the case.
+- 14. The test of relevant interest is therefore not whether a member's actions in Parliament will be influenced by the interest, but whether a reasonable member of the public might think that this would be the case.
 Relevant interests include both financial and non-financial interests. - 15.
 Members are responsible for ensuring that their registered interests are accurate and up-to-date.
 They should register any change in their relevant interests within one month of the change. - 16.
 A member must not seek by parliamentary means to confer exclusive benefit on an outside body or person (a) in which he or she has a financial interest (including by way of salary, fees, shareholding or other arrangement) or (b) in return for payment or reward. - 17.
 Members are not otherwise debarred from participating in proceedings in regard to which they possess relevant interests, financial or non-financial; but such interests should be declared fully.
 In participating in such proceedings they shall resolve any conflict between their personal interest and the public interest at once, and in favour of the public interest. - 18.
 Members are required to treat those with whom they come into contact in the course of their parliamentary duties and activities (including parliamentary proceedings) with respect and courtesy.
 Behaviour that amounts to bullying, harassment or sexual misconduct is a breach of this Code. - 19.
-Members must attend the mandatory training established by the House to raise awareness of, and to prevent, bullying, harassment and sexual misconduct.
-Failure to attend the training by I April 2021 constitutes a breach of this Code for all members who joined the House before I January 2021 and are not on Leave of Absence or otherwise disqualified from attending the House.
-For new members and those returning from Leave of Absence/disqualification it is a breach not to attend the training within three months of introduction or return from Leave of Absence/disqualification. - 20.
+New members must, within three months of introduction, arrange to attend one of the seminars established by the House to raise awareness of, and to prevent, bullying, harassment and sexual misconduct.
+In addition, members returning from leave of absence or disqualification who have not previously attended such a seminar must, within three months of their return, arrange to do so.
+A failure to arrange to attend a seminar within the specified period is a breach of this Code. - 20.
 Members must, within 10 working days of being notified by the relevant authority, inform the Clerk of the Parliaments if they are: - arrested in connection with a criminal offence; - charged with a criminal offence; - placed under investigation by a body which regulates the occupation which they practise; or - placed under investigation for an alleged breach of the Ministerial Code.